 Who monitors the compliance of the Convention on the Rights of the Child?
 And who has the responsibility to enforce this treaty when there is a matter of children’s rights violations?

 - Safiyeh Salehi Mobarakeh.
 Co-founder and Chair of the Board Zero INvisible Children (ZINC), an NGO whose mission is to certify the identity of undocumented children in conflict zones leveraging Blockchain technology.
 Currently there are 290 million undocumented children worldwide.
-Although birth registration is a basic human right, many children are still denied this fundamental human right.
-Her goal is to provide an innovative solution for those children by providing them with a resilient digital identity.
+According to Article 7, all children have the right to be registered after birth.
+However, many children are still denied this fundamental human right.
+Safiyeh’s goal is to provide an innovative solution for those children by providing them with a resilient digital identity.

 - Kristen Cheney.
 Associate Professor in Children & Youth Studies at the International Institute of Social Studies (ISS).
 She focuses on the adverse effects of orphanage tourism.
 Despite the fact that volunteers and tourists go abroad with good intentions to work in orphanages, this is at the expense of the rights and development of the children.
+Article 20 of the convention gives special protection to orphans.
 Kristen advocates alternative solutions to protect and help children without contributing to the orphanage industry.

 The moderator will be Sabine de Jong, children’s rights expert and team coordinator for international programs at UNICEF, The Netherlands.
 Implementing the UN Children’s Rights Convention is the basis of her work.
 She also advocates in the House of Representatives and at the Ministerial levels striving for a better postion of children within the Dutch policy.